The Two RV Gypsies: Full-Time RVers

 The Athabasca Glacier The Athabasca Glacier

 Glacier Definition: Glaciers form where more snow falls in the winter than melts each summer.
 As the snow get thicker and heavier, it compacts into dense glacial ice that slowly flows downhill, like a river of taffy.
 Water flows to three different oceans from this area, known as a hydrological apex.
 On the British Columbia side of the icefield, meltwater flows into the Columbia River and eventually into the Pacific Ocean.
 On the Alberta side, the North Saskatchewan and Athabasca Rivers feed into the Atlantic Ocean and Arctic Ocean, respectively.
 These rivers provide fresh drinking water for millions of people and are crucial to agriculture and countless ecosystems.
-That's why their source is protected in a national park.
+That is why their source is protected in a national park.

 The Athabasca Glacier The Athabasca Glacier